nindekararyan-pixel/particle-universe-threejs/README.md

 ## ✨ Overview

-A fully real-time WebGL scene — no pre-rendered video.
-Every effect (the sphere's liquid surface, particle drift, glow, and camera motion) is computed live on the GPU, frame by frame.
+Every visual effect on this page runs live on the GPU — nothing is a pre-rendered video or static image.
+The liquid sphere deforms in real time, the particle field drifts continuously, and the camera responds to both your mouse and your scroll position as you move through the page.

-## 🚀 The Advanced Additions
+## 🚀 Features

-- **GLSL shaders / liquid distortion** — the sphere's surface deforms in real time using simplex noise in a custom vertex shader, not a static mesh.
+- **Liquid Shader Sphere** — a custom GLSL vertex shader deforms the core in real time using simplex noise, with a fresnel-lit neon rim in the fragment shader.
+- **Wireframe Energy Shell** — a counter-rotating, breathing wireframe shell wraps the liquid core.
+- **3,000-Particle Field** — a GPU-animated point cloud drifts through space using per-vertex shader displacement.
+- **Floating Rings** — five independently rotating rings orbit the central sphere.
+- **Dynamic Lighting** — colored point lights orbit the scene, catching the shell and rings as they pass.
-- **Interactive 3D models** — six small orbiting satellites you can hover (raycasted, they light up and scale) and click (they pulse).
+- **Interactive Satellites** — six small orbiting models glow and scale on raycasted hover, and pulse on click.
-- **Scroll-controlled camera** — as you scroll, the camera dollies out, rises, and rotates around the scene, blended smoothly with mouse parallax and drag.
-- **Cinematic post-processing** — `UnrealBloomPass` plus a custom `ShaderPass` for vignette, chromatic aberration, and film grain.
+- **Cinematic Post-Processing** — `UnrealBloomPass` plus a custom `ShaderPass` for vignette, chromatic aberration, and film grain.
+- **Mouse & Scroll Camera** — the camera drifts with your cursor and dollies through the scene as you scroll.
-- **Custom loading animation** — a conic-gradient progress ring with a live percentage counter, fading out once ready.
+- **Custom Loading Animation** — a conic-gradient progress ring with a live percentage counter, fading out once ready.

-## 🪐 Core Scene

-- Liquid-distorted sphere with a fresnel-lit neon rim
-- Pulsing wireframe energy shell that breathes independently around the core
-- 3,000-particle galaxy, animated entirely on the GPU via shader displacement
-- Two counter-rotating rings
-- Three dynamic colored point lights orbiting the scene
-- Volumetric exponential fog for depth
-- Mouse-responsive camera (parallax + drag-to-rotate + scroll wheel zoom)
-- Continuous, seamless animation loop
+- **Scroll-Reveal UI** — sections and cards fade and rise into view via `IntersectionObserver`.
+- **3D Card Tilt** — feature cards tilt toward the cursor on hover, each with its own accent color and animated glowing border.

 ## 📂 Project Structure

 ```
-particle-universe-threejs/
+3d-motion-threejs/
-├── index.html    # Page structure, loader markup, CDN script tags
+├── index.html    # Page structure: nav, hero, feature cards, CTA, footer, loader
-├── style.css     # Loader, hero, glass cards, scroll-reveal, responsive layout
+├── style.css     # All styling: hero, cards, CTA, loader, responsive layout
-├── script.js     # Full Three.js scene, shaders, post-processing, camera logic
+├── script.js     # Full Three.js scene, shaders, post-processing, camera + UI logic
 └── README.md
 ```